 Rule 173.
 Specification.
-The specification of the reissue application must include the entire specification and claims of the patent, with the matter to be omitted by reissue enclosed in square brackets the reissue must be underlined, so that the old and the new specifications and claims may be readily compared.
+The specification of the reissue application must include the entire specification and claims of the patent, with the matter to be omitted by reissue enclosed in square brackets; and any additions made by the reissue must be underlined, so that the old and the new specifications and claims may be readily compared.
 Claims should not be renumbered and the numbering of claims added by reissue should follow the number of the highest numbered patent claim.
 No new matter shall be introduced into the specification.

-Cut up soft copies of the original patent, with each column securely mounted on a separate sheet may be used in preparing the specification and claims.
+Cut up soft copies of the original patent, with each COLUMN securely mounted on a separate sheet may be used in preparing the specification and claims.
+It should be noted that amendments to the reissue applications should not be prepared in this way.

-An example of the form for a twice-reissued patent is found in Re.
+An example of the form for a twice-reissued

+patent is found in Re.
 23,558.